USEPA/WNTR/documentation/controls.rst

 One of the key features of water network models is the ability to control pipes, pumps and valves using simple and complex conditions.
 EPANET uses "controls" and "rules" to define conditions [Ross00]_.
-A control is a single action (i.e. closing/opening a link or changing the setting) based on a single condition (i.e. time based or tank level based).
+A control is a single action (i.e., closing/opening a link or changing the setting) based on a single condition (i.e., time based or tank level based).
 A rule is more complex; rules take an IF-THEN-ELSE form and can have multiple conditions and multiple actions in each of the logical blocks.
 WNTR supports EPANET's rules and controls when generating a water network model from and INP file and simulating hydraulics using the EpanetSimulator.
 WNTR includes additional options to define controls that can be used by the WNTRSimulator.